guide42/ochenta/README.md

 - `$req->getHeaders()` to get all headers and `$req->getHost()` for the normalized domain.
 - `$req->getMediaType()` and `$req->getCharset()` from the `Content-Type` header.

-There is `Response` but is no worth using it.
+There is `Response`, but is no worth using it.
 What else?
 Responders.

 Responders
 ----------